ke-zhang-rd/krystal/docs/source/cython.rst

 cython101
 =========

-The reason why you need cython.
-In my practice, in most case, you don't need it, there are several case that cython might be a really good option.
+If you are thinking whether you need cython, in most case, you don't need it, there are several case that cython might be a really good option.

-You really care about running time instead of engineering time.
+  * You really care about running time instead of engineering time.

-You have conclude that your faster engineering logic works, optimization is next step.
+  * You have conclude that your engineering logic no matter the language you use do works, optimization is next step.

 The architecture of cython orgnization